Berzelius Jupyter Notebook Guide

 pip install jupyterlab

-Assume that you have installed Jupyter Notebook in your Conda/Mamba environment.
-On a compute node, activate your environment:
+Assume you have already installed Jupyter Notebook inside your environment.
+On Berzelius, first load the required module and activate your environment:

 mamba activate pytorch_2.0.1

-Start a Jupyter notebook with the no-browser flag:
+Start a Jupyter notebook with the no-browser flag and specify the node’s IP:

 [I 12:36:50.243 NotebookApp] Jupyter Notebook 6.5.2 is running at: